Noise-Aware Entanglement Generation Protocols for Superconducting Qubits with Impedance-Matched FBAR Transducers: Impedance matching networks for FBAR transducers

 A device with a noise-minimizing version of the matching network is shown in panel (c).
 Since this matching network requires a capacitance as close to zero as possible, the square capacitor is discarded and the meandering inductor is swapped out for a high kinetic inductance nanowire inductor \cite{Niepce2019}.
 The nanowire inductor shown consists of a $\sim20\;\mathrm{nm}$-thick NbN layer with a width of $1\;\mathrm{\mu m}$ and length of $\sim150 \;\mathrm{\mu m}$.
 Depending on the specific materials and fabrication recipes involved, the nanowire length can possibly be reduced to $<10\;\mathrm{\mu m}$ to achieve an inductance in the $2-4\;\mathrm{nH}$ range with an estimated parasitic capacitance is in the $\mathrm{aF}$ range.
 Additional discussion exploring the effects of parasitic lumped element terms can be found in Appendix \ref{app:parasitic}.
+The impacts of fabrication variances of the matching circuit elements on transducer and entanglement heralding performance are discussed in Appendix \ref{app:sensitivity}.
+A sensitivity analysis reveals that the FBAR transducers are robust to realistic fabrication tolerances, as are the quantum networking protocols that rely on these devices.